 Be an Eco-Conscious Shopper

 Be intentional when shopping, and look for businesses with a B-corp certification.
-Take the time to research the organization and look beyond marketing jargon to confirm that the company is actually making a difference.
+Take the time to research the organization and look beyond marketing jargon to confirm that the company is making a difference.

 Pick Up Litter

 Schedule a litter pick-up day once per month with your family.
-You can make an event of it and reward your efforts with ice cream or a movie night afterward.
+You can make an event and reward your efforts with ice cream or a movie night afterward.
 This habit is a great way to give back to your community while showcasing the importance of reducing consumption and waste.